wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Vanguard/Vanguard.md

 This feature has no effect on undead and constructs.

 ###### Fighting Style (2nd Level) {#Vanguard_fighting_style}
-At 2nd level, you adopt a style of fighting as your specialty.
+You adopt a style of fighting as your specialty.
 Choose one of the options listed [at the end of the class description](#Vanguard_fighting_styles_list).
 You can’t take a Fighting Style option more than once, even if you later get to choose again.

 ###### Spellcasting (2nd Level) {#Vanguard_spellcasting}

-By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a Cleric does.
+You have learned to draw on divine magic through meditation and prayer to cast spells as a Cleric does.

 **Preparing and Casting Spells**
 \